Your browser does not support JavaScript.

 Credit Reports

-A collection account is a debt that has been sent or sold to collections and is now reported in that status.
+Collection account means a debt that has been sent or sold to collections and is now being reported in that status.

 Read more about Collection Account.